mobify/workshop--adaptivejs-site-1x/README.md

 5. In your editor app, from the `/assets/styles/components` folder, open the `_button.scss` file.

-6. Add the style following to the file:
+6. At the bottom of the file, add the following style to the file:

     ```SCSS
     .c-button.c--accent {